gsuuon/model.nvim/README.md

 Setup `require('model').setup({prompts = { [prompt name] = Prompt, .. }})`
 Run `:Model [prompt name]`
 - `provider: Provider` - The provider for this prompt, responsible for requesting and returning completion suggestions.
-- `builder: ParamsBuilder` - Converts input (either the visual selection or entire buffer text) and context to request parameters.
+- [`builder: ParamsBuilder`](#paramsbuilder) - Converts input (either the visual selection or entire buffer text) and [context](#context) to request parameters.
 Returns either a table of params or a function that takes a callback with the params.
 - `transform?: fun(string): string` - Optional function that transforms completed response text after on_finish, e.g. to extract code.
 - `mode?: SegmentMode | StreamHandlers` - Response handling mode.
 Defaults to 'append'.
 Can be one of 'append', 'replace', 'buffer', 'insert', or 'insert_or_replace'.
+Can be a table of [StreamHandlers](#streamhandlers) to manually handle the provider response.
 - `hl_group?: string` - Highlight group of active response.
 - `params?: table` - Static request parameters for this prompt.
 - `options?: table` - Optional options for the provider.